tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

 weight: 1
 ---

-This document walks through what is Jsonnet + `tf.libsonnet`, and some of the reasons you might consider using it for your next Terraform project.
+This document walks through an overview of Jsonnet and `tf.libsonnet`, as well as some of the reasons you might consider using it for your next Terraform project.

 ## What is Jsonnet?